-Last year, 25% of the U.S. population spent time outside of work giving back and volunteering – whoa.
-Consider how much that percentage would grow if employees could volunteer through their jobs.
+Did you know that volunteers, on average, spend 50 hours per year donating their time to the greater good?
+Consider how much that number would grow if employees could volunteer through their jobs.
 That’s right, we’re talking paid volunteer time off (VTO).

 When employees participate in company-sponsored volunteer projects, they thrive mentally and physically, and companies reap the benefits of high retention and increased revenue.
 It’s a win-win-win for everyone involved.